 The first signs of this are bleeding, swelling, and redness.
 They usually happen when you don’t brush or floss your teeth well or often enough.
 You might not feel pain at this early stage.

 If you don’t do a better job brushing and flossing, your gum disease could get worse.
 Over time, your gums might start to pull away from your teeth, creating little pockets.
-Tiny pieces of food can get stuck in them, causing infection.
+Tiny pieces of food can get stuck in them, potentially causing infection.
 This can cause the teeth to loosen or the bone holding them in place to break down, which leads to tooth loss.
 You may or may not feel any pain at this point.

 These can appear anywhere in the mouth, including the gums.
 They usually show up as red splotches in the mouth, but they can have a white coating, too.
 There’s no special treatment for canker sores, but they tend to go away on their own within a week or two.
 If they don’t, see your doctor or dentist.